glathoud/js.metaret/README.md

 #### Fast Imperative Calls: Inlining

-`inline` imperative calls, which speeds them up because it eliminates function call overhead.
+Use `inline` to inline imperative calls, which speeds them up because it eliminates function call overhead.